 Indie horror movie The Ranger generated some low-key positive buzz in 2018.
 A fun retro-trailer that harkened to old school PSA’s undoubtedly helped.
 Critics also seemed mildly impressed with The Ranger when it debuted at SXSW.
 Of course, ‘lost in the woods’ horror movies are a familiar genre staple.
 But The Ranger promises a refreshing subversion of this horror trope.
 So is The Ranger worth a trip to your local national park?
 Or should you just dust off your Don’t Go In The Woods DVD?

 After a tragic confrontation with police, Chelsea and her punk rock friends make a quick retreat out of the city.
 Now possibly wanted for murder, the friends head to a national park to hide out in Chelsea’s old family cabin.
 But when the unruly teens start breaking park rules, they quickly run afoul of a rigid park ranger.
-It’s a park ranger that shares a past with Chelsea, and seems intent on dishing out more than fines.
+This same park ranger shares a past with Chelsea, and seems intent on dishing out more than fines.